kingberQ/ai-code-review-sentinel/README.md

 # AI Code Review Sentinel

-AI-first code review guardrail for remote engineering teams.
+AI-first code review guardrails for remote engineering teams that want faster, more consistent review notes without handing all judgment to a model.

-The CLI reviews a unified git diff and returns structured findings.
-It works in two modes:

-- deterministic rule scan, no API key required
+The CLI reads a unified git diff and returns structured findings.
+It has two layers: deterministic risk scanning that needs no API key, and optional OpenAI-compatible LLM review when `OPENAI_API_KEY` is configured.

+## Problem

+Code review automation becomes risky when every finding depends on a model.
+The useful pattern is to keep deterministic checks for known hazards, then let an LLM add context only inside a controlled review boundary.

+This project demonstrates that split: predictable rules for common backend/security risks, optional AI review for explanation and prioritization, and Markdown or JSON output for humans, agents, or CI jobs.

+## What It Demonstrates

+- Deterministic scanning of unified git diffs
-- optional OpenAI-compatible LLM review when `OPENAI_API_KEY` is configured
+- Optional OpenAI-compatible review layer

-The goal is not to replace human review.
-The goal is to catch risky changes early, produce consistent review notes, and give an AI reviewer a safe, structured boundary.
+- Markdown output for pull request comments
+- JSON output for agents and CI consumption
+- Checks for secrets, shell execution, SQL concatenation, auth bypasses, unsafe TLS, unsafe deserialization, prompt-injection-sensitive paths, and risky backend changes without tests
+- A small review surface that can be inspected, extended, and wired into team workflows

 ## Quick Start